How to Grow Garlic

 The bulbs must be cured before you can store and use them.
 Cure them by hanging them in a cool, dark place that is not humid.
 Curing will take about two weeks.
 Your garlic is ready when the wrappers are dry like paper and the roots are dry.
 Brush off excess soil, but do not clean completely until you are ready to use the cloves.

-Be sure to save your biggest and best cloves to plant for next year’s crop!
+Be sure to save your biggest and best cloves to plant in the fall for next year’s crop.

 How to Store Garlic